AviatrixSystems/Docs/HowTos/private_oob_design.rst

 If the Controller is deployed in Azure, Azure native transit are used for private OOB network.

+In a multi cloud environment, gateways deployed in the different cloud are expected to have private network connectivity to the Controller.
+This may be accomplished via on-prem network.
+For example, build a private network connectivity via private circuit or public Internet such that network in the different cloud connect with the Controller via on-prem network.

 3. Private OOB Deployment
 ---------------------------------------